 The final grade for seminars will consist of the seminar exam grade (50%), active participation (20%) and presentation (30%).

 Attendance is obligatory for each seminar class.
 Students are allowed to miss up to two meetings during the semester.
-Should more classes be missed, students will be expected to do additional work given by the instructor.
+Should more classes be missed students will be expected to do additional work given by the instructor.
 Missing more than 50% of seminars will result in failing the seminar.
-In such instances students will not be able to take the final exam and will need to repeat the whole course next academic year.
-In order to complete the course, student need to receive positive grades for the essay, test exam and seminar.
+In such a case students will not be able to take the final exam and will need to repeat the whole course next academic year.

-LECTU LECTURES No. Title of the session Format (lecture, seminar, combination?)
-1 The concepts of culture and civilisation Lecture 2 Culture as a symbolic system and way of life Lecture 3 Cultural pluralism and diversity Lecture 4 Culture and identity Lecture 5 European cultural heritage - Ancient Greek philosophy and art, Roman law Lecture 6 European cultural heritage - Christianity, Lecture 7 European cultural heritage - Renaissance Enlightenment Lecture 8 European cultural heritage - Enlightenment Lecture 9 European nations Lecture 10 European nations Lecture 11 Tradition, modernity, post-modernity Lecture 12 Tradition, modernity, post-modernity Lecture 13 Social stratification and culture Lecture 14 Elite and mass culture Lecture 15 Construction of various European identities Lecture 16 Construction of various European identities Lecture 17 Migration and minorities Lecture 18 The issue of multiculturalism Lecture
+LECTURES No. Title of the session Format (lecture, seminar, combination?)
+1 The concepts of culture and civilisation Lecture 2 Culture as a symbolic system and way of life Lecture 3 Cultural pluralism and diversity Lecture 4 Culture and identity Lecture 5 European cultural heritage - Ancient Greek Lecture 6 philosophy and art, Roman law European cultural heritage - Christianity, Lecture 7 European cultural heritage - Renaissance Enlightenment Lecture 8 European cultural heritage - Enlightenment Lecture 9 European nations Lecture 10 European nations Lecture 11 Tradition, modernity, post-modernity Lecture 12 Tradition, modernity, post-modernity Lecture 13 Social stratification and culture Lecture 14 Elite and mass culture Lecture 15 Construction of various European identities Lecture 16 Construction of various European identities Lecture 17 Migration and minorities Lecture 18 The issue of multiculturalism Lecture